Logo UNIMA

 This magazine will be made up of articles from magazines dedicated to puppetry among others.
 This collection of articles was made within the framework of a first call broadcast in April 2024.

-Now the 2nd call and is addressed to the National Centres.
+Now the 2nd call is addressed to the National Centres.
 It aims to gather contributions from countries without dedicated magazines.
 In order to respond to the articulation envisaged in the magazine by the international editorial committee, we propose that you develop – in the form of an interview, reflective article or experience feedback – a contribution around one of the following questions:

 1. What dialogue, confrontations, exchanges, clashes, hybridizations, collaborations, crossbreeding, twinning, geographical crossings, influences and/or connections does the puppet enable between cultures?